PhaseRush/Aspect/README.md

 - Music :: Calling $play with "nb3" starts a NightBlue3 playlist
 - Count :: Supports regular expression matching.
 Begin Regex pattern with backslash: `$count \[regex]`
 - Pokemon Identification :: Due to request from server admin, the pokedex only works when `$identify` is called.
 This is to not ruin the fun of guessing pokemon
+- Privacy :: Can give users a role to access private channels if a custom password is pm'd to the bot.

 #### Notes
 - music player uses [LavaPlayer](https://github.com/sedmelluq/lavaplayer).
 Supports YouTube, SoundCloud, Bandcamp, Vimeo, and Twitch.